-The previously-identified culverts shown at V-2, V-5, V-6, and V-19 will be replaced and reinstalled with appropriately-sized culverts and engineered to properly convey water flows.
+The previously identified culvert shown at V-5 will be replaced and reinstalled with appropriately sized culverts and engineered to properly convey water flows.
+The double culvert crossing at V-2 will have the poured concrete on the downstream end removed and replaced with rock riprap to prevent further bed and bank erosion.
 The bridge at V-4 will be removed and replaced with a bridge suitable to convey debris and sediment loads and resist creek erosion of the bed and banks in the creek location.
-The current bridge's western footing is located along the low-flow channel and the proposed replacement bridge will be engineered to appropriately convey water flows, be constructed as a free-span crossing that provides a minimum of two feet of free board above base flood elevation, and will convey weight and clearance limitations.
+The current bridge's western footing is located along the low-flow channel and the proposed replacement bridge will be engineered to appropriately convey water flows, be constructed as a free-span crossing that provides a minimum of 2 feet of free board above base flood elevation and will convey weight and clearance limitations.